 The challenge, of course, is helping these technologies find a way to scale.
 The AC industry is dominated by a handful of large incumbent manufacturers that are simply responding to current regulatory and market signals.
-Consumers care about price, brand and looks more than anything else, and regulators fail to apply much pressure with regard to efficiency standards.
+Consumers care about price, brand and look more than anything else, and regulators fail to apply much pressure with regard to efficiency standards.
 Consequently, AC companies typically spend more on advertising and aesthetics than they do on research and development, and focus on churning out as many low-efficiency units as they can as cheaply as possible.

 We can, however, change this dynamic.
 Regulators around the world can raise minimum energy performance standards closer to those of best-in-class ACs, which are typically twice as efficient as the market norm (an effort being driven by the Kigali Cooling Efficiency Program).
 Government procurement agencies and large private-sector buyers (like real estate developers) can leverage their buying power in the form of advance market commitments and bulk procurement programs for super-efficient ACs.
 In the interest of saving taxpayer dollars and delivering value to their customers, it makes perfect sense for governments and developers to procure the products with the lowest life-cycle costs.
 Simple financing solutions can encourage people to buy more efficient ACs.
 Forward thinking utilities, for example, can offer ‘on-bill’ financing, which allows consumers to pay for energy-efficient appliances on their electricity bills and in installments - effectively enabling them to realize cash savings from the very first day.